Evanesco-Labs/miner/README.md

 **Mining rewards will be sent to Coinbase Address, NOT Miner address!**

-## Quick Start Avis TestNet Miner
+## Quick Start EVA Miner
-Follow this quick start guide to start miner on AVIS TestNet.
+Follow this quick start guide to start miner on EVA network.

-Please note that when the AVIS testnet is officially launched on September 7, it will be launched from the Genesis Block, so all previous mining rewards and transactions will be cleared.
 ### 1. Download Miner
 Download in [github release](https://github.com/Evanesco-Labs/miner/releases).